ResourceChest/custom-gpts/README.md

 ## Disclaimer

 The resources listed here are compiled based on community contributions and research.
-Please ensure to review and verify before them use.
+Please ensure to review and verify before use.